deafwave/minecraft-bees/README.md

-# minecraft-lua
+# minecraft-bees

-Enables learning Lua via the ComputerCraft or OpenComputers Minecraft mods.
+Enables learning TypeScript to Lua via the ComputerCraft or OpenComputers Minecraft mods.

 ## bees (MeatballCraft)